-As depicted in Fig. \ref{Fig:Action_All} and \ref{Fig:Transition_All}, the proposed VideoQA-SC is compared with SSCC-based and DJSCC-based SC systems over the AWGN channel under different BCR constraints and SNRs.
+As depicted in Fig. \ref{Fig:Action_All} and \ref{Fig:Transition_All}, the proposed VideoQA-SC is compared with SSCC-based traditional systems and the DJSCC-based SC system over the AWGN channel under different BCR constraints and SNRs.
 We use the optimized VideoQA model ($g(\cdot;\boldsymbol{\zeta})$ and $u(\cdot;\boldsymbol{\nu})$) with lossless video and text to execute VideoQA tasks as the upper bound performance of the VideoQA-SC.
-The lower bound performance of the VideoQA-SC is obtained by performing VideoQA tasks with only text information.
+The lower bound performance of the VideoQA-SC is obtained by performing VideoQA tasks only using texts at the receiver without video transmission.
 For fair comparison, the same VideoQA model optimized in training stage 1 is adopted in all comparison SC schemes.
 Content-adaptive and SNR-adaptive VideoQA-SCs are trained and tested under fixed SNRs and mixed SNRs, respectively.